linode/docs/docs/platform/manager/an-overview-of-the-linode-cloud-manager/index.md

 - [Cross data center migrations](/docs/platform/migrating-to-a-different-data-center/)

 ### Find Your Disks

-In Classic Manager, Disks were located in the Linode Dashboard tab.
-In the Cloud Manager, Disks are now in the **Disks/Configs** tab of the Linode.
+You can find your Linode's disks in the **Disks/Configs** tab of the Linode's detail page.

 1. Click the **Linodes** link in the sidebar menu and select the Linode whose disks you'd like to see.